salesforcecli/plugin-lightning-dev/messages/shared.utils.md

 Couldn't find entity ID while generating preview arguments

+# error.org.api-unsupported

+Your org is on API Version %s.
+This version of the plugin supports only %s.
+Please update your plugin.

 # error.no-project

 This command is required to run from within a Salesforce project directory. %s